Worst-Case Distance-Aware Error Bounds for Neural Networks: ARCHITECTURE AND METHOD

-\subsection{Error Analysis framework for \acs{K-DAREK}}

-We divide the error analysis framework into five subsections: (a) \emph{Knot selection} to discuss the choice of retaining a subset of the training data for non-parametric error analysis on splines, (b) \emph{Error of the MLP Block}, (c) \emph{Error of the Spline Block}, (d) \emph{Total Error}, and (e) \emph{Lipschitz and Error sharing} to discuss how assumptions on the Lipschitz continuity of the true function can translate to the layer-wise Lipschitz continuity.
-Similarly, we discuss how errors made in the function approximation can translate to layer-wise errors.
-A brief outline of the overall error framework is provided in Alg.~\ref{alg:K-DAREK}.
+\subsection{ERROR ANALYSIS FRAMEWORK FOR K-DAREK}

+We divide the error analysis framework into five components described in this subsection.
+At a high level, computing the error bound at a test point $x^*$ proceeds in three stages, mirrored in Alg.~\ref{alg:K-DAREK}: (1) pass $x^*$ through the MLP block to get its feature vector and the MLP block's error via~\eqref{eq:MLP-error}; (2) for each spline feature, locate its knot interval by binary search, fit a Newton polynomial to the nearest knots using the errors already observed there during training, and evaluate the local spline error via~\eqref{eq:nearest_training_point}; (3) propagate the MLP error through the spline block's Lipschitz constant and add it to the spline error via~\eqref{eq:K-DAREK}.

-{\textit{}}\underline{Knot Selection:} Each spline in Spline Layer requires $m_k$ knots, and each group contains $q$ univariate splines, forming a knot matrix $K \in \bbR^{m_k \times q}$, where column $c$ corresponds to the knots of the $c$-th spline in each group, $\bfkappa_c$.
-To construct this matrix, we select $m_k$ samples from the training data during network training, forming a data matrix $\calT \in \bbR^{m_k \times d}$, where column $c$ represents the $c$-th dimension of the selected samples as denoted by $\bftau_c$.
+{\textit{}}\underline{1) Knot Selection:} Each spline in Spline Layer requires $m_k$ knots, and each group contains $q$ univariate splines, forming a knot matrix $K \in \bbR^{m_k \times q}$, where column $c$ corresponds to the knots of the $c$-th spline in each group, $\bfkappa_c$.
+To construct this matrix, we select $m_k$ samples from the training data during network training, forming a data matrix $\calT \in \bbR^{m_k \times d}$, where column $c$ represents the $c$-th dimension of the selected samples, denoted by $\bftau_c$.
 Corresponding to these input samples, we define a label matrix $Y \in \bbR^{m_k \times m}$, where column $c$ contains the true target values for the $c$-th output dimension, $\bfy_c$.
-The knots serve as representatives of the training data, and we use the actual error at the knot locations to compute the \textit{error at knots}, the error bound.
-Note that matrices $\calT$ and $Y$ are selected pair samples from training data, and to calculate matrix $K$, we pass $\calT$ through the network and collect the features.
+The knots serve as representatives of the training data, and we use the actual error at the knot locations to compute the \textit{error at knots}, {which contributes to the overall error bound}.
+Note that matrices $\calT$ and $Y$ are paired samples selected from the training data, and to compute the knot matrix $K$, we pass $\calT$ through the network and collect the resulting features.

-{\textit{}}\underline{Error of MLP Block:} Each SNR-MLP consists of $L$ layers, where the $l$-th layer has an associated Lipschitz constant $\calL_l$ as previously discussed.
-The overall Lipschitz constant of a single SNR-MLP is given by the product of the layer-wise Lipschitz constants:

-although~\eqref{eq:MLP-Lipschitz} provides a valid Lipschitz bound for the SNR-MLP, it may not be the tightest possible bound.
-Given a test point $\bfx^*$, we can estimate the error of the $i$-th SNR-MLP using the following bound: